observablehq/plot/docs/transforms/select.md

 # Select transform

 The **select transform** filters a mark’s index to show a subset of the data.
-It is a specialized [filter transform](./filter.md) that provides convenient shorthand for pulling a single value out of each series.
+It is a specialized [filter transform](./filter.md) that pulls a single value out of each series.
 For example, below selectLast is used to label the last value in a line chart.

 :::plot
 ```js